tendermint/liquidity/doc/client.md

   to_be_deleted: true
 ```

-Example query swaps command with no results:
+Example query liquidity swaps command with no results:

 `$ liquidityd query liquidity swaps 1`

+Result:

 ```bash
 pagination: